What are the statutory provisions and the rules governing the right to representation?

 • An employer party may be represented by an employee of such party;

-• An employer party may be represented by a director if a company and by a member if a close corporation;
+• An employer party may be represented by a director if a company and by a member, if a close corporation;

-• Parties, who are still minors i.e. less than 18 years old, may be represented by their legal guardians.
+• Parties, who are still minors i.e. less than 18 years old, maybe represented by their legal guardians.

 Who may not represent a party at all?

-• As a general rule, an employee party may not be represented by a fellow employee, unless such fellow employees is a member, official or office bearer of that employee party’s registered trade union.
+• As a general rule, an employee party may not be represented by a fellow employee, unless such fellow employee is a member, official or office bearer of that employee party’s registered trade union.

 • A labour consultant or business associate may also not represent any party unless they qualify on a basis permitted by the rules.
-The provisions of Rule 25 have been amended to empower Commissioners to exclude parties who they believe that their membership of an employers’ organisation was for the sole purpose of circumventing the rules and representing parties therein.
+The provisions of Rule 25 have been amended to empower Commissioners to exclude parties who believe that their membership of an employers’ organisation was for the sole purpose of circumventing the rules and representing parties therein.

 • A legal practitioner may not represent any party during conciliation including conciliation part of a con-arb.